 Disclaimer: My blog posts may contain some affiliate links.
 Clicking on them and making a purchase may earn me a small commission at no extra cost to you for the product.
 Thank you!

-Although I have tried my best to provide updated pet policies for all dog friendly hotel recommendations mentioned in this post, please call the hotel prior to booking for their pet policy and size and breed restrictions to confirm.
-Hotels keep on updating their policies regarding pets and although my blog provides recommendations based on personal experiences and booking sites, it does not 100% guarantee that the hotel is still dog friendly.
-Pretty please, confirm before you book!
+Although I have tried my best to provide updated pet policies for all dog friendly hotel recommendations mentioned in this post based on guest bloggers’ experiences, please call the hotel prior to booking for their pet policy and size and breed restrictions to confirm.

 Most dog friendly cities in US: West coast